kptdev/kpt/docs/tutorials/building-solutions.md

 kpt was developed to solve the problem of **fetching and updating configuration packages**.
-Rather than solving all problems related to configuration, kpt was designed to be composed with other solutions developed within the Kubernetes ecosystem such as the Kubernetes project based tooling.
+Rather than solving all problems related to configuration, kpt was designed to be composed with other solutions developed within the Kubernetes ecosystem -- e.g. Kubernetes project based tools `kubectl` and `kustomize`.

-kpt focusses on a "configuration as data", rather than a "configuration as code".
-In this model configuration is packaged as data objects, rather than as imperative code containing branches and loops.
-Configuration as data allows solutions to be written in different languages and composed together in ways that follow the unix philosophy.
+kpt focuses on a "configuration as data" model, rather than a "configuration as code" model.
+With "configuration as data", the configuration is packaged as data objects, rather than as imperative code -- which is not easily parsed and validated by tools.

+Because things like templating, substitution, etc are decoupled from the package as functions which run on packaged configuration, they may be written in arbitrary languages, and composed with one another.
+This follows the unix philosophy for building simple, short, modular and extensible systems.

 The following tutorial covers how to compose kpt with other tools in the ecosystem to build delivery solutions.

 ### Configuration Overview

-The configuration tooling space can be broken down into a number of categories:
+The configuration space can be broken down into a number of categories:

 1. **Packaging**

+   Packaging covers how to bundle configuration for reuse.

    - Fetch -- get a bundle of Resource configuration
    - Update -- pull in upstream changes to Resource configuration